hwr-tierarzt-notdienst-finder/vetfinder/backend/README.md

    ```
 5. Run `./bin/start-dev.sh`.
 Now the API should be running at `http://127.0.0.1:8000` (visit `http://127.0.0.1:8000/docs`)

-Because of permission problems you many need to remove and recreated the development database container
+Because of permission problems you many need to remove and recreate the development database container
 between runs using `./bin/mongo-remove-dev-container.sh` and `./bin/mongo-create-dev-container.sh`.

 ## Testing